How to Find and Fix Pool Leaks: Complete Guide

 Start Here: Confirm You Actually Have a Leak

-Before diving into repairs, I'd recommend performing the bucket test to rule out normal evaporation.
+Stop — before you assume that dropping water level means you have a leak, check this simple test first to avoid wasting hundreds on unnecessary repairs.
 Fill a bucket with pool water and place it on your pool step, marking both the pool water level and bucket water level.
 After 24 hours, if the pool water dropped more than the bucket water, you've confirmed a leak.

 Based on your description of the water stabilizing at the skimmer level, you're likely dealing with a plumbing leak in the skimmer line or the skimmer itself - this is one of the most common leak locations.